Discover Cremorne: Melbourne’s Best-Kept Secret

 16 Stephenson Street, Cremorne

 If you’re chasing a sweet spot above the clouds in Cremorne, Amatrice Rooftop has you sorted.
 Think penthouse pasta vibes with a side of Melbourne skyline.
 With knockout cocktails and mouthwatering dishes, you’ll never look at pasta the same way again.
 Sugo all’Amatriciana?
 Tick.
 Creamy lasagne bites?
 Absolutely.
 Add in next-level seafood dishes and a tiramisu so velvety you’ll be back for round two.
-Round up your crew, soak in those views, and let the good times roll—this is Melbourne summer done right.
+Round up your crew, soak in those views, and let the good times roll.

 Level 10/16 Stephenson Street, Cremorne